WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 #### If your Operating Systems is Unix/Linux/Mac
 >
 - To customize certificate parameters, update the [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file, which will be used by the [gen_all_certs.sh](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh) script.
-- Modify the following default certificate parameters as needed:
+- Modify the following default certificate parameters as needed.

 	```
  	export OSSL_COUNTRY_NAME="XC"